J. J. Wolf

-Jeffrey John "J. J." Wolf (born December 21, 1998) is an American inactive professional tennis player.
-He has a career-high ATP singles ranking of world No. 39, achieved on 13 February 2023.
-On the junior tour, Wolf has a career-high ranking of No. 18 achieved on 16 May 2016.
+Jeffrey John "J. J." Wolf (born December 21, 1998) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 39 achieved on February 13, 2023 and a doubles ranking of No. 543, reached on May 22, 2023.
+Wolf has won six ATP Challenger Tour singles titles.

+On the junior tour, Wolf reached a combined ranking of No. 18 on 16 May 2016.

 Early years

 Wolf was born in Cincinnati, Ohio and attended Cincinnati Country Day School in Indian Hill, Ohio.
 He is the grandson of NBA basketball coach Charles Wolf.

-In 2016, as the nation's third ranked recruit, he committed to playing collegiate tennis for the Ohio State Buckeyes.
+In 2016, as the nation's third ranked recruit, Wolf committed to playing collegiate tennis for the Ohio State Buckeyes.

-College
+College years

 Wolf played college tennis at Ohio State University.

 In his first season, Wolf was named 2017 Big Ten Freshman of the Year and First-Team All Big Ten.

-As of April 23, 2019 Wolf was the No. 1 ranked college player in the U.S.
+In April 2019, Wolf was the No. 1 ranked college player in the United States.

 In 2019, Wolf had a combined record of 45–3 between singles and doubles.
 On April 25, 2019, Wolf was named Big Ten Men's Tennis Athlete of the Year.

-Career
+Professional career

 2016–2017: Major doubles debut

 Wolf made his Grand Slam main-draw debut at the 2016 US Open in the doubles event, partnering with John McNally.
 He received a wildcard to play in the men's singles qualifying competition for the 2017 US Open, but did not win a set.

 2018: First top 100 win

-On August 12, 2018, Wolf defeated world No. 85 Jozef Kovalik in the first round of qualifying at the 2018 Western and Southern Open in Mason, Ohio.
+On August 12, 2018, Wolf defeated world No. 85 Jozef Kovalík in the first round of qualifying at the 2018 Western and Southern Open in Mason, Ohio.
 Wolf won the match 7–6, 7–6.
 This upset marked Wolf's first win against an ATP top 100 player.

 2019: Turning professional

 Wolf began playing semi-pro tennis in 2016 and three years later, in July 2019, signed with Topnotch Management to play professionally.
 He turned pro after going 35–2 and earning Big Ten Player of the Year honors as a junior at Ohio State.

-On 22 September, Wolf made it to the finals of the Columbus 3 Challenger event, losing to Peter Polansky.
+In September, Wolf made it to the finals of the Columbus 3 Challenger event, losing to Peter Polansky.
 He beat fellow rising American Michael Mmoh in the round of 16 and top seed Emilio Gómez in the semifinals.

 Wolf reached a career-high of No. 189 in the ATP singles rankings on November 18, 2019, after winning the 2019 Champaign Challenger, defeating Sebastian Korda in a tight two-and-a-half hour match.
 In January 2020 he started the year by winning the ATP Challenger Tour final in Nouméa, defeating Yuichi Sugita in the final.